postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 ```

 ### Method Reconstruction
-Now we have all the information we need to reconstruct the methods in the format [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) need to create a native modules.
+Now we have all the information we need to reconstruct the methods in the format [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) need to create native modules.

 The actual reconstruction is quite boring, mostly filled with a bunch of `if else` statements writing and combining token streams using the [quote crate](https://crates.io/crates/quote), so we will omit it for brevity's sake.
 For the curious, here is a link to our actual implementation: [github](https://github.com/postgresml/postgresml/blob/545ccb613413eab4751bf03ea4c020c09b20af3c/pgml-sdks/rust/pgml-macros/src/python.rs#L152C1-L238).

-The entirety of the above three phases can be summed up with this extraordinarily abstract function:
+The entirety of the above three phases can be summed up with this extraordinarily abstract function (Python specific though it is almost identical for JavaScript):
 ```
 fn do_custom_derive(input: proc_macro::TokenStream) -> proc_macro::TokenStream {
 	let parsed_methods = parse_methods(input);